 Stephanie Losee is no stranger to the quickly evolving world of branded content.
 She’s a hybrid, too—she was a business journalist before she became a branded content strategist.
 As managing editor, she led Dell’s successful foray into branded content, did a stint launching Politico’s in-house content studio, and is now Visa’s head of content.

 Losee is active on the speaking circuit, and serves as an advisory board member of the Native Advertising Institute, a Copenhagen-based association dedicated to advancing best practices for native advertising and branded content.
-She also serves as a jury member for this Native Advertising Awards this year.
+She also serves as a jury member for the 2016 Native Advertising Awards.

 Having worked on both sides of the content fence—brand and publisher—and as a journalist who’s passionate about finding sustainable business models for media, she has a unique point of view.
 I spoke recently with Losee about what she’s learned.